Oakland Arcana: Awakening

 And sometimes, when the Veil was working its ass off to keep a secret, every Protected human who saw the anomaly would be left with a different twisted explanation of what they saw.

-Caller reports some kind of water buffalo or ox going the wrong way on 9th near Washington, another caller reports a lion crouching behind cars in a parking lot off of Washington.
+Caller reports water buffalo or ox going the wrong way on 9th near Washington, another caller reports a lion crouching behind cars in a parking lot off Washington.

-There was no way to know what the creature actually was until a Veil-sider saw it, and even then they wouldn’t think to tell Kathleen.
+There was no way to know what the creature was until a Veil-sider saw it, and even then, they wouldn’t think to tell Kathleen.
 Emergency reporting options for Veil-siders pretty much sucked.

 I interrupted Dominic.
 “Hey guys, I’m sorry, I need to go early.
 Something came up.”